Baker Mayfield Leads Browns to Epic Comeback in Debut vs. Sam Darnold, Jets

 The Browns refusing to play Baker Mayfield until the wheels come off of the season feels like a self-fulfilling prophecy at this point.

-His struggles were acute on a floating, underthrown deep ball to a wide-open Antonio Callaway and an intentional grounding in the back of the end zone, which ruined a scoring chance.
+His struggles were obvious on a floating, underthrown deep ball to a wide-open Antonio Callaway and an intentional grounding in the back of the end zone, which ruined a scoring chance.

 By contrast, Mayfield unleashed darts immediately and provided a spark to both the crowd and the offense.
-He not only prevented what could have been a disastrous blowout, but he also helped tie the game in the third quarter with a perfectly placed strike to Jarvis Landry.
+He not only prevented what could have been a blowout, but he also helped tie the game in the third quarter with a perfectly placed strike to Jarvis Landry.
 That set up a Hyde touchdown and a Mayfield reception on the ensuing trick two-point play.

 He also found four different receivers on the winning drive and didn't hesitate to spread around the ball.